1946–47 Port Vale F.C. season: Third Division South

 Results soon turned around, and Hodgson's coaching and planning were credited with the success.
 A 4–1 victory over Mansfield Town on 18 January was the club's tenth game unbeaten in all competitions.
 However, many games were put on hold until May due to the exceptionally disruptive winter weather.
 Hodgson also helped set up a youth program, arranging visits to schools, trials, and running two junior sides.
 In March, he signed centre-half Eric Eastwood from Manchester City for a four-figure fee.
 Experimenting with the first eleven, from 10 March to 19 April the team went on a run of one victory in eight games and conceded 11 goals in the first three games of April.
 Promotion hopeless and re-election unlikely, the experiments proceeded into the postponed games in May, when high-scoring victories at home followed three consecutive away 1–0 defeats to Crystal Palace and Southend United.
 Also the experienced Jack Smith was brought in from Manchester United.

 They finished in tenth place with 43 points from 42 games.
-Top scorer Morris Jones hit a very respectable tally of 26 goals, with double-figure hauls from Bill Pointon and Alf Bellis.
+Top scorer Morris Jones hit a total of 26 goals, with double-figure hauls from Bill Pointon and Alf Bellis.